-Percent in top tenth of high school graduating class 12.3 % Percent in top quarter of high school graduating class 48.4 % Percent in top half of high school graduating class 93.2 % Top half + bottom half = 100%.
-Percent in bottom half of high school graduating class 6.8 % $\int 100$ mail + bottom mail = 100%.

-Percent in bottom quarter of high school graduating class

-Percent of total first-time, first-year (freshman) students who submitted high school class rank: 98.8 %

-C11.
-Percentage of all enrolled, degree-seeking, first-time, first-year (freshman) students who had high school gradepoint averages within each of the following ranges (using 4.0 scale).
-Report information only for those students from whom you collected high school GPA.

-Percent who had GPA of 3.75 and higher N/A Percent who had GPA between 3.50 and 3.74 N/A Percent who had GPA between 3.25 and 3.49 N/A Percent who had GPA between 3.00 and 3.24 N/A Percent who had GPA between 2.50 and 2.99 N/A Percent who had GPA between 2.0 and 2.49 N/A Percent who had GPA between 1.0 and 1.99 N/A Percent who had GPA below 1.0 N/A

-C12.
-Average high school GPA of all degree-seeking, first-time, first-year (freshman) students who submitted GPA: N/A
+mioi mation).
+Percent in top tenth of high school graduating of Percent in top quarter of high school graduating Percent in top half of high school graduating element in bottom half of high school graduating Percent in bottom quarter of high school graduating Percent of total first-time, first-year (freshman) g class 52 ass 92 g class ating class 0.1% op half + bottom C11.
+Percentage of all enrolled, degree-seeking, f point averages within each of the following r from whom you collected high school GPA.
+Percent who had GPA of 3.75 and higher Percent who had GPA between 3.50 and 3.74 Percent who had GPA between 3.25 and 3.49 Percent who had GPA between 3.00 and 3.24 Percent who had GPA between 2.50 and 2.99 Percent who had GPA between 2.0 and 2.49 Percent who had GPA between 1.0 and 1.99 Percent who had GPA below 1.0 N/A N/A N/A N/A N/A N/A N/A N/A N/A C12.
+Average high school GPA of all degree-seek N/A Percent of total first-time, first-year (freshman) Admission Policies - PA: C13.
+Application fee Does your institution have an application fee?
+Amount of application fee: \$\frac{\$75}{}\$ Can it be waived for applicants with financial n eed? ⊠ Yes □ No If you have an application fee and an on-line app Same fee: X Free: Reduced: lication op tion, please in ndicate policy fo or students who apply o n-line Can on-line application fee be waived for applica nts with fi nancial need?
+Yes Yes C14.
+Application closing date Does your institution have an application closing Application closing date (fall): May 1st Priority date: March 1st g date? ⊠ Yes □No

-Percent of total first-time, first-year (freshman) students who submitted high school GPA: N/A %

-Admission Policies

-C13.
-Application fee

-Does your institution have an application fee?
-Yes 🗌 No Amount of application fee: \$75 Can it be waived for applicants with financial need?
-Yes 🗌 No

-If you have an application fee and an on-line application option, please indicate policy for students who apply on-line: Same fee: \underline{X} Free: $\underline{\$ 75}$

-Reduced:

-Can on-line application fee be waived for applicants with financial need?
-Yes/no

-C14.
-Application closing date

-Does your institution have an application closing date?

-☑ Yes

-☐ No

-Application closing date (fall): May 1st

-Priority date: March 1st

-☑ No

 C15.
-Are first-time, first-year students accepted for terms other than the fall? 🖂 Yes 🗌 No
+Are first-time, first-year students accepted for terms other than the fall? $\boxtimes$ Yes $\square$ No